Chart Color Schemes

 AreaSearch assessment of residential development activity positions Pakenham - North East among the top 25% of areas assessed nationwide

-Pakenham - North East is projected to grow by 5,806 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+New developments consist of 80.0% detached dwellings and 20.0% medium and high-density housing, maintaining the area's low density character while attracting space-seeking buyers.
+The location has approximately 113 people per dwelling approval, indicating an expanding market.
+Population forecasts project Pakenham - North East to gain 5,793 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development